top of page

 A Furry Friend Could be Just What the Doctor Ordered: The Science-Backed Health Benefits of Pet Ownership

 In an era marked by unprecedented levels of anxiety, depression, and feelings of isolation – particularly among teens and young adults — pets can be powerful allies.
-The companionship and unconditional love we receive from pets has been clearly tied to improvements in both physical and mental health.
+The companionship and unconditional love we receive from our pets has been clearly tied to improvements in both physical and mental health.

 an older beagle mix looking to her left

-Ninety-seven percent of pet owners say they consider their pet(s) to be a part of their family.[vi]
-We are more likely to spend significant amounts of money to keep our pets healthy than ever before.
-The unconditional love and companionship that pets can provide is priceless in many ways.
-Pet ownership can have a huge positive impact on our mental and emotional health – specifically related to coping with stress.
+The unconditional love and companionship pets can provide is priceless in many ways.
+Pet ownership can have a huge positive impact on our mental and emotional health – especially related to coping with stress.

 a girl cuddling